massung/http/README.md

 	CL-USER > (make-instance 'request :url * :method :get)
 	#<REQUEST GET "http://www.google.com/">

-Next, the `with-http-request` macro opens a TCP socket to the remote server and sends a request.
-It then allows you to execute a body of code for the response.
+Next, the `http-perform` function will issue the request to the server and return the response.

-	CL-USER > (with-http-request (http *) (read-http-response http))
+	CL-USER > (http-perform * :read-body t)
 	#<RESPONSE 200 "OK">

-Finally, since you know the response was OK, you can finish everything up by reading the body from the socket.
-The body is read separate from the response, because sometimes you won't care (e.g. a redirect)... and why waste resources?
+The body was optionally read, because sometimes you won't care (e.g. a redirect)... and why waste resources?

-	CL-USER > (read-http-body http)
+	CL-USER > (response-body *)
 	"<!doctype html><html>...</html>"

 ## Even Quicker?